 We have a Costco Card available for you to borrow for FREE!
 Below are a few helpful guidelines as you get started with this process:

-- The card is available to be checked out at the OSA Office (2nd floor of the Catalyst)
+- The card is available to be checked out at the Student Life & Services Office (2nd floor of the Catalyst).
+First come, first served.

 - For each hour the card is late, (past a 2 hour grace period), a $10 per hour fine incurs.